Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EGl4PxUS0J8.md

 ### Transcript

-> better auto save system, you can't set how long in between the auto save happen, i think we should add a quick save button i think that will help a lot
+> better auto save system, you can't set how long in between the auto save happen, I think we should add a quick save button I think that will help a lot